joinpursuit/Pursuit-Core-iOS/networking-concurrency-apis/api-keys-basic-authentication/README.md

 ### 1. API Keys

-An API Key is useful for ensuring that a single user doesn't make too many querries.
-This is userful, but does not provide for a strong level of security.
+An API Key is useful for ensuring that a single user doesn't make too many queries.
+This is useful, but does not provide for a strong level of security.

 <details>
 <summary>When would you want to restrict access to an API?</summary>